 I’d taken this journey a week ago, in the early winter darkness, but it didn’t end when I disembarked at Queen Street.
 I’d fought against tides of festive families en route to the Christmas Markets and run blindly in the general direction of Central Station, anxious to get to my connection.
 But today, in the midday sun, I rolled out of the station with no set destination, hands wrapped around a surprisingly delicious flat white prepared for me by a station attendant, and I walked for hours.

 And I’d arrived in the mood to write.
-The linguistic areas of my brain had already been illuminated, set alight late last night by a girl in love with poetry.
+The linguistic areas of my brain had already been illuminated, set alight last night by a friend of mine who loves poetry.
 So I saw everything and responded with language.
 The ginger babyface wrapped in a blanket and crouched on a piece of rotting cardboard on Argyle Street.
 The hasty Italian men that checked me as I idled at a crossing, breaking into a panicked sprint as they clocked the double-decker racing down the hill towards them.
 The crumbling buildings and 1990s store front facades, and the railway bridge that shoots out over the River Clyde, carrying passengers in and out out of the city on cross-country lines.
 And the kid with the denim jacket and leather bicycle seat, trying to weave his way up a busy pedestrianised high street; I envied his lifestyle momentarily, envied – as I often do in the places like this – the fact that he belonged to such a perfect dive, but I saw him hours later, wheeling his bike off the train in Stirling.
 Turns out that it was me, and I saw everything.

 But I had no notebook with which I could bring this language into existence, so I ducked into Waterstones to buy one.
 But it was unbearably busy, and I was hot, and the notebooks were both substandard and overpriced.
 So I turned around and raced for the door, but my eyes, darting around as they do in these instances, fell upon a copy of Haruki Murakami’s What I Talk About When I Talk About Running.
 And I cannot overstate the profundity of this moment, for I both somehow stopped dead in my tracks and didn’t miss a beat in grabbing it and racing back towards the till.
 I’d forgotten my headache and my dizziness, and I’d forgotten all about my inherent frugality.
 I’d been looking for this book for almost two years, and here it was.
 A dude called Glenn titles his hyper-concise Goodreads review of this book as “the Loneliness of the Long Distance Writer“, and here we are.